marjika/clicky/README.md

 ### A React Game that allows users to test their memory

 This application is a React game, created with the aid of "create-react-app".
-Based on the React (component, props, state) structure, the application breaks up the UI into components (Navbar, Title, Wrapper, Portraits (Squares) and Card/Modal), manages component state, and responds to user events.
+Based on the React (components, props, state) structure, the application breaks up the UI into components (Navbar, Title, Wrapper, Portraits (Squares) and Card/Modal), manages component state, and responds to user events.
 The application manages game pieces with a .json object which gets shuffled and displayed every time the user clicks an image.

 ![Game start](/public/images/start.JPG)